 Once the cap is out, rinse it with soap and water, and let it air dry.
 Keep it in its case.
 Don’t use it with any creams or lubricants.

-Where Do I Get a Cervical Cap?
+Where Do I Get One?

 Does the Cervical Cap Protect Against Sexually Transmitted Diseases?